Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/installation/index.md

 1. In a command prompt, change into the new directory with `cd vagrant-local`.
 1. Start the Vagrant environment with `vagrant up`.
+    * Windows users must use a command prompt started with administrator priviledges.
+If you do not do this you won't get custom host names, and `vvv.test` will not resolve in a browser
     * Be patient as the magic happens.
 This could take a while on the first run as your local machine downloads the required files.
     * Watch as the script ends, as an administrator or `su` ***password may be required*** to properly modify the hosts file on your local machine.
 1. Visit [the VVV Dashboard at http://vvv.test](http://vvv.test) to view your new WordPress sites.